edouardlp/Mask-RCNN-CoreML/README.md

 ### Training or fine-tuning a model

-This is not supported at the moment, but the next element in my roadmap.
+This is not supported at the moment, but the next item in my roadmap.

 ## Evaluating the model accuracy